 Don't settle for what's around, customize PLC learning to how you want it, go on have your say!
 The letters PLC, in electronic control and automation realms, are an abbreviation and stand for, These little beasties are basically a computer.
 Even the smallest PLC has a microprocessor, that qualifies it as a computer.
-Yes a computer, but not in the generally accepted (home PC) form, they are what you would term as an industrial computer.
-Built to withstand very harsh environments.
+Yes a computer, but not in the generally accepted home PC form, they are what you would term as an industrial computer.
+Built to withstand very harsh environments, they run a single program.
 Find out what makes a PLC tick and how they work.

 Click here now to help shape your course!

 What IS a PLC?

 "What’s one of those?"
 I hear!